 Grants are also available to Westminster based schools and organisations for capital funding for various projects.

-The funding is for education at primary or secondary level.
+Most funding is for education at primary or secondary level.
 Tertiary Education (university courses or other training after A’ Level’s) is not currently supported.
-Exception – see Music below
+Exception – see Music and Equipment Grants below

 Extra Curricular Activities